RagibHasin/mudawanah/ReadMe.md

 # Mudawanah

-A simple plugin based minimalist blog framework with Pug and TypeScript.
+A simple, plugin-based, minimalist, multilingual 😌 blog framework with Koa, Pug and TypeScript.